-Since joining Nixon Peabody almost 20 years ago, Phil has had the pleasure of advising investors, middle market private companies, large public companies, entrepreneurs and C-level executives in many different kinds of corporate transactions, all over North America, Europe, Asia and Africa.
+Since joining Nixon Peabody more than 22 years ago, Phil has had the pleasure of advising investors, middle market private companies, large public companies, entrepreneurs and C-level executives in many different kinds of corporate transactions, all over North America, Europe, Asia and Africa.
 Phil was born in Southern Africa and finished his secondary education in the United States.
 His love of family, travel, outdoor adventure and community permeates everything he does.

 Phil has been described as “the consummate trusted advisor,” who is “very practical and determined to get the deal closed,” and who “consistently excels at solving client’s complex problems.”
 Phil routinely taps into a broad network of middle market contacts to help clients source new transaction opportunities, identify sources of capital, hire key employees and engage other key service providers from investment bankers to accountants.
 Phil believes that: “as lawyers we have to do a lot more than just provide excellent service and work; we need to understand our client’s business and find ways to add value to their business.”

 Phil is a frequent lecturer and presenter on the latest trends in mergers and acquisitions, business strategies and issues most important to CEOs, CFOs and general counsel.
-Phil is also a former president of the local bar association and is active in his community, currently serving on the board of the Granite State Children’s Alliance and having previously served on a number of nonprofit boards.
+Phil is also a former president of the local bar association and is active in his community, currently serving on the boards of the Granite State Children’s Alliance and the Derryfield School, and previously having served on a number of nonprofit boards.
+In 2015, Phil co-founded a bank called Primary Bank, a full-service community bank located in Bedford, NH.

 What do you focus on?